Beverley Salmon: Career

-Salmon continued as a Metro Toronto councillor until her retirement in 1997.
+Salmon continued as a Metro Toronto Councillor until her retirement in 1997.

+Death

+Salmon died in Toronto on July 6, 2023, at the age of 92.

 Awards and honours

 In 1995, Salmon won the Excellence in Politics award at the 1995 African Canadian Achievement Awards.
 In 1999, Salmon was on the Federation of Canadian Municipalities's honour roll.

-Salmon was also awarded Queen Elizabeth II's Diamond Jubilee Medal in 2012, the Order of Ontario in 2016 and became a member of the Order of Canada in 2017.
+Salmon was also awarded the Queen Elizabeth II Diamond Jubilee Medal in 2012, the Order of Ontario (OOnt) in 2016 and became a Member of the Order of Canada (CM) in the 2018 Canadian honours.